rabbibotton/clog/README.md

 - 20-tutorial.lisp - New CLOG plugin from JavaScript component
 - 21-tutorial.lisp - New CLOG plugin in Common-Lisp
 - 22-tutorial.lisp - CLOG GUI Menus and Desktop Look and Feel
+- 23-tutorial.lisp - Using semaphores to wait for input

 Demo Summary